Employee Complaint Investigations: What Human Resources Won't Tell You

 Workplace Investigations: Observations From An HR Insider

-If you're an employee who is thinking about filing a complaint with your HR department or corporate compliance hotline, you may not have a practical understanding of what goes on behind the scenes, especially if you are new to filing an internal complaint.
+Are you an employee who has been accused of workplaced wrongdoing?
+Alternatively, are you thinking about filing a complaint with your HR department or corporate compliance hotline?
+If so, you may not have a practical understanding of what goes on behind the scenes.
+This is especially if you have never been involved in an internal complaint investigation.

-While all companies have different processes for managing complaints, here is a list of 23 observations from a former corporate HR Investigator.
+While all companies have different processes for managing complaints, here is a list of key observations, based on my years as a corporate HR Investigator.

 If you are assigned a case number, your complaint was probably entered into a computer database.
 The company tracks case details such as name, job title, and contact information for the complainant, Person Complained About (PCA), and any named witnesses.